sanghunka/modern-react-with-redux/readme.md

 So which one should we use?
 - Companies with established projects are using Class-based components
 - Companies with newer projects may be using Class-based or Function-based components

+## 45. Application Overview

+### Benefits of Class Components
+- Easier code organization
+- Can use 'state'(another React system)
+    - Easier to handle user input
+- Understands lifecycle events
+    - Easier to do things when the app first starts